Cavenfish/autogamess/README.md

 `[arbitrary thing]_[Specie]_[Theory Level]_[Basis Set]_[Abbreviated Run Type].[inp/log/dat]`

+An example is “AG-test_H2O_B3LYP_CCD_opt.log”, where the Arbitrary Thing is `AG-test`, Specie is `H2O`, Theory Level is `B3LYP`, Basis Set is `CCD` and the Abbreviated Run Type is `opt`.

 The 'arbitrary thing' section can be anything, since this is typically where AutoGAMESS will write the version number.
 Since AutoGAMESS reads information from file names and requires the underscore separates the information something must be present there to prevent confusion.
+If the file name format is incorrect the `fill_spreadsheets` function will be unable to map the data to the correct cell in the spreadsheet.
+However, the `get_data` function only requires the abbreviated run type be written with underscore before and file extensive following it (ie: `..._opt.log`).
 The Abbreviated Run Types are,

 `Optimization = opt`